spack/spack/lib/spack/docs/workflows.rst

    spack module loads --dependencies py-scipy

 ^^^^^^^^^^^^^^^^^^
-Extension Packages
+Global Activations
 ^^^^^^^^^^^^^^^^^^

-:ref:`packaging_extensions` may be used as an alternative to loading Python (and similar systems) packages directly.
-If extensions are activated, then ``spack load python`` will also load all the extensions activated for the given ``python``.
+:ref:`cmd-spack-activate` may be used as an alternative to loading Python (and similar systems) packages directly.
+If extensions are globally activated, then ``spack load python`` will also load all the extensions activated for the given ``python``.
 This reduces the need for users to load a large number of modules.

-However, Spack extensions have two potential drawbacks:
+However, Spack global activations have two potential drawbacks:

 #.
 Activated packages that involve compiled C extensions may still
    need their dependencies to be loaded manually.
 For example, ``spack load openblas`` might be required to make ``py-numpy`` work.

 #.
-Extensions "break" a core feature of Spack, which is that multiple
+Global activations "break" a core feature of Spack, which is that
-   versions of a package can co-exist side-by-side.
+   multiple versions of a package can co-exist side-by-side.
 For example, suppose you wish to run a Python package in two different environments but the same basic Python --- one with ``py-numpy@1.7`` and one with ``py-numpy@1.8``.
 Spack extensions